TahiriNadia/tahirilab/_pages/home.md

   </a>
 </div>

-We are a dynamic research group at the [Sherbrooke University, Department of Computer Science](https://www.usherbrooke.ca/informatique/personnel/corps-professoral/).
+We are a dynamic research group within [the Department of Computer Science at the University of Sherbrooke](https://www.usherbrooke.ca/informatique/personnel/corps-professoral/).

-Through engaged scholarship, our laboratory develops transdisciplinary research projects to analyze the evolution of species and assess the impacts on health by combining, among other things, information from the genetics of species and climatic parameters.
+Our lab focuses on transdisciplinary research aimed at understanding species evolution.
+By developing advanced metrics and algorithms for phylogenetic and lineage trees, we analyze genetic information in conjunction with climatic and other ecological parameters to reveal deeper insights into evolutionary processes.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**